Connor56/crawl-a-site/README.md

 ![image](https://github.com/Connor56/crawl-a-site/assets/34070858/81938311-af26-4fec-bedc-a50df989edb1)

-This screen updates in realtime telling me what urls have been visited and in what order in the left hand pane, and also keeps track of the most linked urls in the right hand pane.
+This screen updates in real-time with the URLs that have been visited and in what order in the left-hand pane, and the most linked URLs in the right-hand pane.

 If you're like me and paranoid about getting your IP banned, you can halt the crawl by pressing the stop button.
-Currently, this ends the crawling process completely on the server and effectively ends your session.
-Your UI data is left on the screen for you to peruse if you're interested.
+Currently, this ends your crawling session but leaves your crawl's data in the UI for you to peruse.

-The back button performs a similar function, except it doesn't just stop the crawl it also returns you to the home screen where you can enter a different url or change your search depth.
+The back button performs a similar function, except it also returns you to the home screen where you can enter a different URL or change your search depth.